neon2-afk/rus-rulet/README.md

-# One-Chance Number Guess (Eğlenceli Oyun)
+# One-Chance Number Guess (Fun Game)

-Bu repo, tek şansla 1-6 arasında bir sayı tahmin etmeye dayanan basit ve şaka amaçlı bir Python oyunu içerir.
-Kod, sağlanan orijinal komutlar korunarak eklendi.
+This repository contains a simple, joke Python game where you have one chance to guess a number between 1 and 6.
+The original code and commands were preserved exactly as provided.

-Kullanım:
+Usage:
-1. Python 3 yüklü olmalı.
+1. Python 3 must be installed.
-2. Terminal/komut istemcisinde:
+2. In your terminal/command prompt, run:
    - python game.py
-3. Başlangıç mesajında ENTER tuşuna basarak oyunu başlat.
+3. Press ENTER at the start prompt to begin the game.
-4. Tek bir tahmin hakkınız var (1-6).
+4. You get a single guess (1-6).

-Not: Oyun metninde "sistemin silinecek" gibi ifadeler şaka amaçlıdır — gerçek bir etkiye sahip değildir.
+Note: The game includes humorous text claiming the system will be erased if you lose — this is a joke and has no real effect.

 ---